ItsTiz/PPS-24-sgp/docs/report/4_detailed_design/view/main_view.md

 ```

 This part of the system focuses on **rendering the race simulation**, handling the drawing of track elements, cars, and live scoreboard updates.
-### Components
+## Components

-#### 1. CarView
+### CarView

-- **Type:** Singleton class
-- **Responsibility:** renders cars on a JavaFX canvas during the race simulation.
+Renders cars on a JavaFX canvas during the race simulation.
 It manages:
 - Assigning colors to cars based on their model.
 - Calculating and drawing car positions on the track, including interpolation for curved sectors.
 - Drawing car numbers and driver initials the graphical car representation.

 It depends on `ShowableTrackSector` objects to know the track geometry and sector types.

 ---

-#### 2. ScoreboardView
+### ScoreboardView

-- **Type:** Singleton class
-- **Responsibility:** Displays the live race standings in a table, showing car positions and intervals.
+Displays the live race standings in a table, showing car positions and intervals.
 It:
 - Updates the view when new race state data arrives.
 - Shows detailed car information in pop-up alerts on user interaction.
 - Keeps track of the current race state and uses `ScoreboardRow` entries for the table rows.

 ---

-#### 3. FinalScoreboardView
+### FinalScoreboardView

-- **Type:** Singleton class
-- **Responsibility:** Provides the final results UI, rendering a table of `FinalScoreboardRow` objects reflecting the race's concluding standings.
+Provides the final results UI, rendering a table of `FinalScoreboardRow` objects reflecting the race's concluding standings.
 It shows for each car:  position, car model, driver name, interval from leader, best lap and all lap times.

 ---

-#### 4. TrackView
+### TrackView

-- **Type:** Singleton class
-- **Responsibility:** Responsible for drawing the race track on a JavaFX canvas, including straight and curved sectors, start markers, and visual track details.
+Responsible for drawing the race track on a JavaFX canvas, including straight and curved sectors, start markers, and visual track details.
 It manages display elements like the chequered flag image.

-**ShowableTrackSector:** Represents individual track sectors with the start and end coordinates of the sector used by both `TrackView` and `CarView` for rendering and positioning.
+`ShowableTrackSector` represents individual track sectors with the start and end coordinates of the sector used by both `TrackView` and `CarView` for rendering and positioning.

 This structured approach separates concerns clearly, allowing modular updates for the car display, race standings, track visualization, and overall simulation control.